nathanl/authority/README.md

 ## TODO

-- Determine exact syntax for checking rules during a controller action.
+- Determine exact syntax for checking rules during a controller action
 - Add customizable logger for authorization violations
+- Generator
   - Add generators or hook into existing rails generators
+  - Add generator to installation instructions
-- Generate default configuration file and 403.html
+  - Generate well-commented default configuration file like Devise does (shout out!)
+  - Generate 403.html, with option to skip if exists

 ## Contributing